kubernetes/community/keps/sig-apps/0003-kubernetes-application-api.md

 Applications `Status` to indicate that component is no longer installed and remove any `OwnerReference` from the Application to the object.

-#### Health Check Pods
-If the Application Controller observes the presence of an ApplicationHealthCheck object in the `Spec` of an Application, it will do the following.

-1. Generate a unique name for a Pod based on the hash of the `Template` field of the HealthCheck.
-The name generation method should be analogous to that of ReplicaSet and Deployment.
-1. Create a new Pod based on the `Template`.
-1. The Application Controller shall delete and recreate HealthCheck Pods upon mutation of `Spec.HealthCheck` field of the application.

 #### Health Status Reporting.
 The Application Controller will do the following to update the `Stauts.Ready` ConditionStatus of an Application object.

-1. If the Application Controller observes an Application object with a nil `Spec.HealthCheck`, it shall set the `Status.Ready` field of the Application object to `UNKNOWN`.
+1. If the Application Controller observes an Application object with a nil `Spec.HealthCheckDeployment`, it shall set the `Status.Ready` field of the Application object to `UNKNOWN`.
-1. If the Application Controller observes a Pod created from an ApplicationHealthCheck it shall [retrieve the Application for the object](#retrieving-applications).
+1. If the Application Controller observes a Deployment created from an ApplicationHealthCheck it shall [retrieve the Application for the object](#retrieving-applications).
-   1. If the Pod has no Ready Condition, the Application Controller shall set the `Status.Ready` field of the Application object to `UKNOWN`.
+   1. If the Deployment is complete and healthy, the Application Controller shall set the `Status.Ready` field of the Application's `.Status` to `True`. object to `UKNOWN`.
    1. If the Pod has a Ready Condition, the Application Controller shall set the `Status.Ready` field of the Application object to the Status of the Pod's Ready Condition.